SophonLab/serverless-services/auth/README.md

 Auth service initialize an Amazon Cognito user pool and user pool client, and handles user signin/signout, and acts as an authorizer for other lambda functions.

+## Getting Started

+- Install serverless cli `npm install -g serverless`
+- `sls deploy`

+## Settings that need to be filled

 Due to current limitation of cloudformation, many settings still require manual operations from AWS Management Console.

-## Settings that need to be filled

 - "Verification" for email delivery configuration
 - "App client settings" including identity pool and callback/signout urls